giftos1/programming-guide/Software-Setup.md

     python -m pip install --upgrade pip wheel setuptools python -m pip install docutils pygments pypiwin32 kivy.deps.sdl2 kivy.deps.glew kivy.deps.gstreamer --extra-index-url https://kivy.org/downloads/packages/simple
     python -m pip install kivy

-*Git*:
-Download and install git from https://git-scm.com/download
-There are a number of options for things like git-bash and what console you want to use...
-The defaults should be fine.

 Mac OS X
 --------